 Application Process for SJD Direct Admission:

-Please only send us your complete application, meaning that you have included in one submission every document required below for the application.
+Please send us only your complete application, including in that single submission every document required below for the application.
 We cannot accept or save incomplete applications that require further documentation; failure to submit a completed application will require a new, complete resubmission on the part of the applicant.
 Upon receipt, we will send a one-time acknowledgement indicating whether the application is complete or not.
 Thereafter, due to the volume of applications we receive, we will not be able to respond to further inquiries about SJD application receipt and status.
-Should the SJD Admissions Committee need additional information about your application we will be sure to contact you.
+Should the SJD Admissions Committee need additional information about your application, you will be contacted.
 You will receive both an email and a letter informing you of the admissions decision once the Committee has acted.

-To apply, applicants must send the following materials, in electronic form, to firstname.lastname@example.org.
+To apply, applicants must send the following materials, in electronic form, to email@example.com.
 Applications will be considered on a rolling basis but should generally be submitted by May 1 for fall admission and November 1 for spring admission.
-Attach all of the documents requested in items 1-9 below in one email and label the attached files according to the descriptions indicated below:
+Attach all of the documents requested in items 1 to 9 below in one email and label the attached files according to the descriptions indicated below: